2216 Substantial New Question of Patentability [R-07.2015]

 Under 35 U.S.C.
 304, the Office must determine whether “a substantial new question of patentability” affecting any claim of the patent has been raised.
 37 CFR 1.510(b)(1) requires that a request for ex parte reexamination include “a statement pointing out each substantial new question of patentability based on prior patents and printed publications.”
 If such a new question is found, an order for ex parte reexamination of the patent is issued.
-It is therefore important that the request clearly set forth in detail what the requester considers the “substantial new question of patentability” to be in view of prior patents and printed publications.
-The request must point out how any questions of patentability raised are substantially different from those raised in the previous examination of the patent before the Office.
+It is therefore important that the request clearly set forth in detail what the requester considers the “substantial new question of patentability” to be in view of patents and printed publications cited under the provisions of 35 U.S.C.
+302. The request must point out how any questions of patentability raised are substantially different from those raised in the previous examination of the patent before the Office.

 The legal standard for ordering ex parte reexamination, as set forth in 35 U.S.C.
 303(a), requires a substantial new question of patentability.
 The substantial new question of patentability may be based on art previously considered by the Office if the reference is presented in a new light or a different way that escaped review during earlier examination.
 The clarification of the legal standard for determining obviousness under 35 U.S.C.
 103 in KSR International Co. v.
 Teleflex Inc. (KSR), 550 U.S. 398, 82 USPQ2d 1385 (2007) does not alter the legal standard for determining whether a substantial new question of patentability exists.
 The requirement for a substantial new question of patentability remains in place even if it is clear from the record of a patent for which reexamination is requested that the patent was granted because the Office did not show “motivation” to combine, or otherwise satisfy the teaching, suggestion, or motivation (TSM) test.
 Thus, a reexamination request relying on previously applied prior art that asks the Office to look at the art again based solely on the Supreme Court’s clarification of the legal standard for determining obviousness under 35 U.S.C.
 103 in KSR, without presenting the art in new light or different way, will not raise a substantial new question of patentability as to the patent claims, and reexamination will not be ordered.

-Questions relating to grounds of rejection other than those based on prior art patents or printed publications should not be included in the request and will not be considered by the examiner if included.
+Questions relating to grounds of rejection other than those based on prior art patents or printed publications should not be included in a request filed under 35 U.S.C.
+302 and will not be considered by the examiner if included.
 Examples of such questions that will not be considered are public use, on sale, and conduct by parties.

 Affidavits or declarations or other written evidence which explain the contents or pertinent dates of prior art patents or printed publications in more detail may be considered in reexamination.
 See MPEP § 2258.